openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textarea.md

 selectionMenuHidden(value: boolean)

-Sets whether to hide the text selection menu when the text box is long-pressed, double-touched, or right-clicked.
+Sets whether to hide the system text selection menu.

 **Atomic service API**: This API can be used in atomic services since API version 11.